PavanRangani/docs/docs/prd/tasks/task-instance.md

   - It's alphabetical sorted dropdown.
 - Responsible
   - It's a multi-select dropdown.
-  - Dropdown is same as the Parent task RACI dropdown.
+  - Dropdown is same as the Parent task RAI dropdown.
   - If the user selects one user then show the user name.
 If the user selects multiple users then show all users' short names.
 (If it is too long, shows elipsis)
   - On hover, shows a tooltip.
 Tooltip shows the full names of all users
 - Initiate